doutorfinancas/pun-sho/README.md

   - [ ] Dashboard with overview
   - [ ] Ability to track a specific link data
   - [ ] Show list of links with filters (by date range, status)
-- [ ] Allow better security (oauth2 or even simple jwt)
+- [ ] Allow better security (variable API Key, oauth2 or even simple jwt)
-- [ ] Add GitHub pages with openapi/swagger definition
+- [X] Add GitHub pages with openapi/swagger definition #19